Lanarkshire & Glasgow area: About 3 miles north-west of Biggar, on minor road west of B7016, at Shieldhill Castle.

 James Chancellor of Shielhill was imprisoned for helping fugitives from the Battle of Bothwell Bridge in 1679.
 He later took ‘violent possession’ of the lands of Parkholm, which had belonged to Carmichael of Bonnyton until a deluge had altered the course of the River Clyde.
 Carmichael crossed the river and cultivated the land for several years, but when Carmichael died in 1688 Chancellor and his neighbours claimed that, since the river had been the boundary between the lands, this portion was rightfully theirs.
 During harvesting, they imprisoned local folk in their homes.
 Chancellor was charged with riot, but the case was not proven.
 In 1695 the Lords of Session decided that Parkholm should remain Carmichael property, and James was made to pay 300 merks in recompense.

 Shieldhill was occupied by the Chancellor family until the 20th century, and since 1959 has been a hotel.
+This closed in 2019 and was sold for in the offers of £750,000 and has reopened after an extensive and thorough refurbishment, which included the commissioning of a special new tartan from Mill Calzeat.

 The building is said to be haunted by a ‘Grey Lady’, the ghost of the young and beautiful daughter of one of the Chancellor lords who died in tragic circumstances.
 She is said to be seen wrapped in a grey cloak.
+There are are several versions of what happened to her.

 It was at a nearby fort that William Wallace is said to have rallied his men before going on to victory over the English at the Battle of Biggar in 1297.